wwu-mmll/photonai/documentation/docs/algorithms/algorithms_index.md

 such as _"SVC"_ for importing the SupportVectorClassifier from scikit-learn, as shown in the following examples.

 You can set all parameters of the imported class as usual: e.g. add _gamma='auto'_ to the Pipeline Element to set the support vector machine's gamma parameter to 'auto'.
-All parameters given are

 In addition, you can specify each parameter as a hyperparameter and define a value range or value list to find the optimal value, such as _'kernel': ['linear', 'rbf']_ .